India – Estonia Relations

 Commercial relations between the two countries are good, but they could be more diverse and more significant.
 Considering the size of India and its rapidly developing economy, there is significant room for higher economic engagement.
 Good prospects for co-operation can be found in information technology, biotechnology and clean energy.

-Bilateral trade between India and Estonia has not been steady over last 5 years.
+Bilateral trade has not been steady over last 5 years.
 The main reason has been the diversion of trade via other countries of the European Union to achieve economies of scale.
 The turnover also depends on the comparative prices of Estonian pulp and paper as compared to other countries.
 The figures for last 5 years are as follows:

 (In US$ million)